Formbricks

 1. In-App Surveys

-Understand what exactly your users want while they are using your application.
+In-app surveys let you understand what exactly your users want while they are using your application.
 There are multiple ways to enable this type of survey in your application.
 You can ask users at different touchpoints if something went wrong or if some feature they expected was missing.

 You can ask questions like: